South Africa payroll and benefits guide

 Opening an in-country bank account is a legal requirement, but it does not necessarily have to be used for making payments.

 The maximum working week in South Africa is 45 hours a week.
-The daily maximum is nine hours for those who work five-day weeks, and eight hours for those working six-day weeks.
+The daily maximum is nine hours for those who work five-day weeks.
+For those working six-day weeks, the daily maximum is eight hours, as well as the 45-hour weekly limit.

 Compensation and Severance